BitcoinChatt/BitcoinChatt.github.io/content/about/index.md

 <img class="mobile-banner" src="./Jason%20at%20CHEA%20Workshop.jpg" style="width:20dvw;float:right;">

-<p style="margin-left: 2rem;">Jason, Bitcoin Chatt’s Founder and Executive Director, discovered Bitcoin in 2015, and spent years learning about it through audiobooks and podcasts while working in package delivery.
+<p style="margin-left: 2rem;">Jason, Bitcoin Chattanooga’s Founder and Executive Director, discovered Bitcoin in 2015, and spent years learning about it through audiobooks and podcasts while working in package delivery.
 In 2018, he found he had a passion for Bitcoin education, and created online groups to teach others about it.</p>

 <p style="margin-left: 2rem;">From 2022 to 2023, Jason led community growth at <a href="https://www.noah.com/">NOAH</a>, which designed a wallet app for those in developing countries to use bitcoin.
 He was then the Community Manager at the Spirit of Satoshi, a Large Language Model built on all Bitcoin knowledge, making it the ultimate AI expert on the topic.</p>